Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Label evaluation checkpoint

-Before choosing a higher-iron formula, ask:
+Before choosing a higher-iron formulation, ask:

 Is there a pregnancy-related reason for the higher iron level?

-Is iron needed in the current context?
+Is iron actually needed in the current context?

 Could the dose affect tolerance or long-term use?